tonethar/IGME-235-Shared/hw/htaccess.md

 ## Download Starter Files:

 1. Download [the starter files](htaccess-starter-files.zip) for this exercise.
+(When you click through to a binary file, like this zip file, on GitHub, you'll typically want to click the **Download** button in the top right to get a copy.
+Clicking the "View raw" link in the middle of the page can have unexpected results).

 2. Set up your 230 Directory (if you haven't done so already)